Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Doubly robust estimation for the linear instrumental variable model

-The next step in the construction of a TMLE requires the specification of a loss function $L(P)$, such that $E[L(P_0)]=\mbox{min}_{P\in \mP} P_0(L(P))$, i.e. the expectation of the loss function is minimised at the true probability distribution.
-For the linear-fluctuation IV-TMLE, we use the square error loss function $L(P)=E[D^*(\Psi(P))^\top D^*(\Psi(P))]$, where $D^*(\Psi(P_0))$ is the efficient influence function (EIF) under the linear IV model $\mM$ and the working model $m_\psi=\psi_c + \psi_v V $, which can be written as (see \cite{Toth2016} for the details):
+The next step in the construction of a TMLE requires the specification of a loss function $L(P)$, such that the expectation of the loss function is minimised at the true probability distribution, $E_{0}[L(P_0)(O)]=\mbox{min}_{P\in \mP} E_{0}(L(P)(O))$.
+Here, we use the square error loss function.
+Under the IV model $\mM$ and the working model for the treatment effect curve $m_\psi(V)=\psi_c + \psi_v V $, the efficient influence function (EIF) can be written as: